Vault: Decentralized Storage Made Durable: Evaluation

 \paragraph{Micro-benchmarks.}

-Lastly, we run micro-benchmarks to evaluate the performance of object encoding and decoding.
-In the first experiment, we run a single client who applies both the outer layer and inner layer erasure code to encodes a 1 GB object into fragments.
-Then, the client takes the generated fragments, and uses the decoding function in both erasure codes to recover the original object.
-Lastly, we set up one peer node to generate a fragment from $\kin$ existing fragments.
-As shown in \autoref{fig:coding-time}, the time to encode and decode a large object is relatively stable across various coding parameters.
-A direct implication of this result is that the latency increase in \autoref{fig:latency} is caused by DHT operations, not object encoding/decoding.
-Chunk repair incurs significantly less CPU overhead, as it only involves the inner code.
+Lastly, we run micro-benchmarks to evaluate encoding and decoding performance.
+In the first experiment, a single client applies both erasure-coding layers to encode 1 GB of data into fragments.
+The client then decodes the generated fragments using both coding layers to recover the original data.
+Finally, we configure one peer to generate a fragment from $k$ existing fragments.
+As shown in \cref{fig:coding-time}, encoding and decoding time remains relatively stable across coding parameters.
+This result implies that the latency increase in \cref{fig:latency} is mainly caused by DHT operations rather than by data encoding or decoding.
+Data-block repair incurs significantly lower CPU overhead because it uses only one coding layer and much less data.